New Orleans Louisiana, USA Travel Guide

 Major highways like Interstate 10 (I-10) run east-west through the city.
 I-55 connects to Memphis, and I-59 connects to Birmingham.

-Procedures are similar to airport arrivals.
+Procedures are similar to the airport arrivals.
 U.S. Citizens and permanent residents often have expedited processing.
 Foreign nationals will undergo inspection.

 Prepare for your departure to ensure a stress-free exit from New Orleans.